nodef/extra-bit/README.md

-The [bit] is a basic unit of information in information theory, computing. [:running:] [:vhs:] [:package:] [:moon:] [:ledger:]
+The [bit] is a basic unit of information in information theory, computing. [:running:] [:package:] [:moon:] [:ledger:]

 Methods as separate packages:
 - `@extra-bit/swap`: use [rollup] to bundle this es module.
 - `@extra-bit/swap.min`: use in browser ([browserify], [uglify-js]).

-This package includes a number of very interesting bit twiddling hacks by Sean Eron Anderson and many others.
+This package includes [bit twiddling hacks] by Sean Eron Anderson and many others.

 > Stability: Experimental.